Battle of Ghazni (998): Battle

 Mahmud's uncle Bughrajuq, governor of Herat and Fushanj and younger brother Abu'l Muzaffar Nasr, ruler of Bust joined him at Herat.
 The army marched upon Ghazni.
 Ismail moved down from Balkh to Ghazni to protect it.
 Mahmud offered for the last time but Ismail rejected again viewing it as a sign of weakness.
 In March 998 AD, both armies met at the plains of Ghazni, Ismail's containing elephants.
 The battle was a long, drawn out affair, but at an opportune moment Mahmud charged Ismail's center which broke up.
 Ismail took refuge in the fort but realising that it would be impossible to sustain a long siege with the surrounding country in the hands of his brother, he surrendered himself when Mahmud promised to treat him kindly.
 Mahmud then captured his brother and took the crown.

 Aftermath

 Ismail's reign only lasted seven months.
 Initially he was placed in nominal confined, treated leniently and was allowed every indulgence.
-In 999, during a hunting near Marv-Rūd, Mahmud who was accompanied by his brother Ismail and Nūshtigīn Kāj, noticed a assassination plot.
+In 999, during a hunting near Marv-Rūd, Mahmud who was accompanied by his brother Ismail and Nūshtigīn Kāj, noticed an assassination plot.
 He observed Nūshtigīn, hand on his sword hilt, seemingly awaiting a signal from Ismail to attack him.
 Suspecting Mahmud's awareness, Ismail pretended to unaware Nūshtigīn action.
 After discovering the plot, Mahmud executed Nūshtigīn, the chief agent involved, and exiled Ismail from Ghazna to Juzjanan, where he lived out his days peacefully under Samanid Amir Amir Abu'l-Harith.